Is my daughter throwing fast enough?

 |College+||58 – 65 MPH||66 – 74 MPH|

-~Notice that the averages are very broad in the 12, 13, and 14 year-old ranges due to the fact that these ages still encompass a good bit of entry-level girls along with the ones that have been pitching for 3, 5, or even 6 years already.
+~Notice that the averages are very broad in the 12, 13, and 14-year-old ranges due to the fact that these ages still encompass a good bit of entry-level girls along with the ones that have been pitching for 3, 5, or even 6 years already.
 Young pitchers that are new and just learning usually start out throwing at about 35 MPH.

-~Increases in fastpitch softball pitching speeds due to proper mechanics and better instruction is happening as National Pro Fastpitch (NPF) and college softball proliferates, therefor we’re seeing higher speeds all the more often, across the country.
+~Increases in fastpitch softball pitching speeds due to proper mechanics and better instruction is happening as National Pro Fastpitch (NPF) and college softball proliferates, therefore we’re seeing higher speeds all the more often, across the country.

 ~Keep in mind that a 74 MPH pitch at 43 feet is well over the equivalent of a 100 MPH baseball pitch that’s thrown from 60 feet away.